eosdac/eosdac-token-explorer/deamon/Readme.md

 <h2>Script for constructing token balances based on transfer actions</h2>

-this script only works on nodes that have the history plugin enabled with the correct filter.
+This script only works on nodes that have the history plugin enabled with the correct filter.
+It will populate the database with all transfer actions and construct the balances (live) with the help of a mysql trigger.

 **1. Install modules**
 ```